lifuguan/nwpu-CV-research-group/content/authors/黄培亮/_index.md

   - Grad Students
 ---

-Xiangsen Zhang is a member of Vision & Intelligence Group in Brain Lab.
-His research interests include computer vision and medical information processing.
+Peiliang Huang is currently pursuing the Ph.D. degree in the School of Automation at Northwestern Polytechnical University, Xian, China.
+His research interests include computer vision, especially on object segmentation and object detection.